The 10 players to have played the most PL minutes without scoring

 Unsurprisingly, the list is made up entirely of defenders, but considering they have played for more than 200,000 Premier League minutes between them, that’s hardly an excuse.

-There is hope left for one player, who is yet to retire, but given he’s a free agent and last turned out at Championship side Huddersfield, this looks unlikely.
+There is hope left for one player, who is yet to retire, but given he’s now turning out for Championship side Bristol City, his chances look slim.

 10. Justin Edinburgh – 15,110 minutes